Talk to a licensed agent today — it doesn’t cost a thing to learn more about Aetna® Dual Eligible Special Needs Plans!

 Myth: Fruit is bad for diabetes

-Fact: All fruits are made mostly of carbohydrates, and for that reason, they can be tricky for some people with diabetes.
+Fact: All fruits consist mostly of carbohydrates.
+For that reason, they can be tricky for some people with diabetes.
 But eating fruit is still doable.

 “For some people, fruit can raise blood sugar quickly,” Hughes says.
 That’s why experts tend to tell people with diabetes to avoid fruit juices, she says — unless it’s needed to treat very low blood sugar.
-Otherwise, fruit can be enjoyed in a portion-controlled fashion.
-Ideally, it should be paired with a source of protein (such as a hard-boiled egg) or fat (such as nuts) to slow the rise in blood sugar.
+Otherwise, people with diabetes can enjoy fruit in a portion-controlled fashion.
+Ideally, they should pair it with a source of protein (such as a hard-boiled egg) or fat (such as nuts) to slow the rise in blood sugar.

 Myth: Alcohol is a no-go if you have diabetes